 We have devoted substantial resources to the development of our technology, trade secrets, know-how and other unregistered proprietary rights.
 While we enter into confidentiality and invention assignment agreements intended to protect such rights, such agreements can be difficult and costly to enforce or may not provide adequate remedies if violated, and we may not have entered into such agreements with all relevant parties.
-Such agreements may be breached and confidential information may be willfully or unintentionally disclosed, including by employees who may leave our company and join our competitors, or our competitors or other parties may learn of the information in some other way.
-The disclosure to, or independent development by, a competitor of any of our trade secrets, know-how or other technology not protected by a patent or other intellectual property system could materially reduce or eliminate any competitive advantage that we may have over such competitor.
+Such agreements may be breached and confidential information may be willfully or unintentionally disclosed, including by employees who may leave our company and join competitors, or competitors or other parties may learn of the information in some other way.
+The disclosure to, or independent development by, a competitor of any of our trade secrets, know-how or other technology not protected by a patent or other intellectual property system could materially reduce or eliminate any competitive advantage that we may have.

 This concern could manifest itself in particular with respect to our proprietary consumables that are used with our systems.
 Portions of our proprietary consumables may not be afforded patent protection.
 Chemical companies or other producers of raw materials used in our consumables may be able to develop consumables that are compatible to a large extent with our systems, whether independently or in contravention of our trade secret rights and related proprietary and contractual rights.
-If such consumables are made available to owners of our systems, and are purchased in place of our proprietary consumables, our revenues and profitability would be reduced and we could be forced to reduce prices for our proprietary consumables.
+If such consumables are made available to owners of our systems, and are purchased in place of our proprietary consumables, our revenues and profitability would be reduced.

-As our patents expire, additional competitors using our technology could enter the market, which could offer competitive printers and consumables, require us to reduce our prices for our products and result in lost sales.
+As our patents expire, additional competitors using our technology could enter, and could offer competitive printers and consumables, and result in lost sales.

 Some of our patents have expired and others will expire in coming years.
-Upon expiration of those patents, our competitors have introduced, and are likely to continue to introduce, products using the technology previously protected by the expired patents, which products may have lower prices than those of our products.
-To compete, we may need to reduce our prices for those products, which would adversely affect our revenues, margins and profitability.
+Upon expiration of those patents, competitors have introduced, and are likely to continue to introduce, products using the technology previously protected by the expired patents, which products may have lower prices than those of our products, which would adversely affect our revenues, margins and profitability.
 Additionally, the expiration of our patents could reduce barriers to entry into AM systems, which could result in the reduction of our sales and earnings potential.